The Hadden Scholarship application is open from

 Yes, as long as they have a GPA and transcript to submit with their application and otherwise meet the minimum requirements.

 Are applicants required to submit ACT or SAT scores?

-Yes.
+YES, test score submissions are REQUIRED.
 Applicants may submit either an ACT score, SAT score, or both.
-Youth Foundation does not super score.
-Applicants only need to submit their highest score, not their entire test score history.
+The composite score (overall score) will be entered and a copy of the score report will be uploaded.
+Youth Foundation does not super score–only enter the score and score report for the best overall test result.
+Applicants should only submit their highest score, not their entire test score history.

 Is there a minimum test score requirement?

 Are letters of recommendation required?